 - Now turn your printer back on and print something.

-- You can also effectively clear a stuck printer queue with the Command Prompt.
-First, press the Win key + X hotkey to open the Win + X menu.
+- First, press the Win key + X hotkey to open the Win + X menu.

 - Now select Command Prompt (Admin) to open the window directly below.

 - Type ‘net stop spooler‘ into the Command Prompt and press Enter to switch the print spooler off.

 - Next, enter ‘del %systemroot%\System32\spool\printers\* /Q‘ into the Command Prompt and press Return key.
 That will erase the stuck printer queue.